up/shoogar/README.md

 	'/contact' : 'static/contact.htm'

 You like bizarre URLs?
-Not a problem:
+No problem:

 	'/phone/0/129/40/55/333' : 'views/phone.tmpl'

-And yo can do it RESTfully:
+And you can do it 'RESTfully':

 	'/hello/*' : function(){
 	  document.write(